-The basic amount in 2009 is equal to €6,430 regardless the marital status.
+The basic amount is applied per taxpaying person regardless the marital status.
 It is the same for all individuals.
-In a cohabitating couple consisting of two tax units each person will get the basic amount of €6,430, in a married couple that makes up a single tax unit each spouse will be granted €6,430.
-Moreover, if the income of one of the spouses is less than the basic exempted income amount than the remainder can be transferred to the other spouse (if his or her income is sufficiently large).
+In a cohabitating couple consisting of two tax units each person will individually get the basic amount allocated, and in a married couple that makes up a single tax unit, it will also be granted to each spouse separately.
+If the income of one of the married spouses is less than the basic exempted income amount however, the remainder can be transferred to the other spouse (if his or her income is sufficiently large).